-What’s a crepe-cake you ask?
-Honestly, I made it up (ha?).
-Basically it’s a combination of a crepe and a pancake, thinner than a pancake, but thicker than a crepe.
-These Coconut Flour Crepe-cakes are easy to roll, stack, fill with yummy things, and light enough to keep your digestion happy (also loaded with fiber!).
-Whether you’re trying to find a new low carb go-to meal//snack, or simply want something filling with fiber and protein, this may be your new favorite (as with mine)!
+Coconut Flour Crepe-cake. it’s a combination of a crepe and a pancake, thinner than a pancake, but thicker than a crepe.
+These Coconut Flour Crepe-cakes are easy to roll, stack, fill with yummy things, and light enough to keep your digestion happy, especially from the high amount of fiber from coconut flour.
+Whether you’re trying to find a new low carb go-to mea or snack, or simply want something filling with fiber and protein, this may be your new favorite pancake!

 As most of you know I’m a huge fan of pancakes, if not check here for my Simply Oat Pancakes and Savory Oat Pancakes where I share the love.
 Today I’m not here with pancakes on my mind, it’s all about crepes and my new found love of them.
 It began several months when we went on a road trip for a music festival with some dear friends in Knoxville, TN and stumbled upon this adorable and simply divine crepe shop the day of our departure.
 I had never had a crepe before (shocking, I know), but it was one of the best things I’ve eaten in a long time.
 It was the perfect mix of textures and flavors (which I’m all about), and endless fillings and toppings to suit anyones taste and diet preferences.
 After that enjoyable experience, my mind was set on re-creating a basic crepe recipe to go with anything BUT also be more healthy and nutrient dense.
 Herein lies, the Coconut Flour Crepe-cake.